jimnist/wp-zurb-boilerplate/README.md

 deploying to dreamhost
 =====
+* create a custom subdomain
+* maybe wait for some DNS propagation
+* use one-click install to install wordpress to the new custom subdomain
+* clone your custom theme's repositor in
+* configure your site to use the custom theme

 TODO:
 =====
 * style 404 with zurb layout css? or is that the same as notfound.php?